onlyphantom/cvessentials/edgedetect/edgedetect.md

 Supposed we perform the `findContour` operation on an image of two rectangles, one method it may use to achieve that is to store as many points around these rectangle boxes as possible?
 When we set `cv2.CHAIN_APPROX_NONE`, that is in fact what the algorithm would do, resulting in 658 points around the border of the top rectangle:
 ![](homework/equal.png)

 However, notice the more efficient solution would have been to store only the 4 coordinates at each corner of the rectangle.
-The contour is perfectly represented and recreated using just 4 points for each rectangle, resulting in a total number of 8 points compared to 1,316 points.
+The contour is perfectly represented and recreated using just 4 points for each rectangle, resulting in a total number of 8 points compared to 1,316 points. `cv2.CHAIN_APPROX_SIMPLE`[^9] is an implementation of this, and you can find the sample code below:

 ![](assets/approx.png)